Update network settings on devices in the subnetwork

 Windows

 The configuration depends on the utility that is installed on the cloud server: ifupdown or netplan.
-In cloud servers created from ready-made images with the Ubuntu 18.04, 20.04, and 22.04 operating systems, by default the ifupdown utility is used to configure the network.
+In cloud servers created from off-the-shelf images running Ubuntu 18.04, 20.04, and 22.04, the default utility for network configuration is ifupdown.
 You can switch the network configuration from ifupdown to netplan.

 ifupdown